 - 1. If possible, shut down Windows.

-- 2. Insert a pen or straightened paper clip into the recess on the right side of the OmniBook, as shown.
+- 2. Press and hold the blue power button until the display shuts down.

 - -or, if this fails-

+Insert a pen or straightened paper clip into the recess on the right side of the OmniBook, as shown.